mpdf/mpdf.github.io/reference/mpdf-functions/deffooterbyname.md

 <p>Define a page footer with a given name.
 Named footers can be referenced and set later in the document e.g. <a href="{{ "/reference/mpdf-functions/setheaderbyname.html" | prepend: site.baseurl }}">SetFooterByName()</a></p>

 <div class="alert alert-info" role="alert"><strong>Note:</strong> Do not name any header or footer starting with html_&nbsp;&nbsp; This prefix is reserved to identify an <span class="smallblock">HTML</span> header/footer when passing its name in a reference.</div>

-<p class="manual_block"><b>Note: </b>This function/method was altered in mPDF 2.2 by capitalising the first letter of the name.
-As function/method names in PHP have hitherto been case-insensitive, this should not cause any problems, but it is recommended where possible to use the preferred spelling.</p>
+<div class="alert alert-info" role="alert"><strong>Note:</strong> This function/method was altered in mPDF 2.2 by capitalising the first letter of the name.
+As function/method names in PHP have hitherto been case-insensitive, this should not cause any problems, but it is recommended where possible to use the preferred spelling.</div>
 <h2>Parameters</h2>
 <p class="manual_param_dt"><span class="parameter">name</span></p>
 <p class="manual_param_dd">User-defined name for the footer.
 If <span class="parameter">name</span> = <span class="smallblock">BLANK</span> the name '_default' is used.<span class="smallblock">